-The last session at the Checkmk Conference #6 once again belonged to Lars Michelsen, who, as our chief developer, gave the participants an overview of the innovations implemented in Checkmk to date, and presented our roadmap to Checkmk 1.7 and beyond – i.e. Version 1.8.
+The last session at the Checkmk Conference #6 once again belonged to Lars Michelsen, who, as our chief developer, gave the participants an overview of the innovations implemented in Checkmk to date, and presented our roadmap to Checkmk 2.0 and beyond.

 We already have built a first version of the Prometheus integration, which has been included in the published Feature Pack 2 for version 1.6.
 We look forward to your feedback, such as how the integration of Prometheus in Checkmk has worked, and in which scenarios you use it.
 Only with your feedback can we continue to develop Checkmk according to your needs, emphasized Lars.